NATIONALLY RESPECTED. LOCALLY TRUSTED.

 Whiplash and other neck injuries

 Whiplash occurs when your head moves back and forth suddenly, placing enormous strain on your neck muscles.
-Though it can happen in any accident, whiplash is most common in high-velocity collisions.
+Though it can happen in any accident, whiplash is most common in high-velocity rear-end and head-on collisions.
 Some of the symptoms of whiplash include:

 • Headache